 - The emotional cost of litigation

-If you’re about to offer a settlement towards the opposition party you’ll need to consider various aspects.
-In the beginning, you’ll want to think about the likely response of the other party to your proposal.
-If you think that the person you are dealing with is reasonable you might want to begin with a lower price that you might otherwise.
-In contrast, if you believe that the other party will be unreasonably, you might want to begin with a higher price.
+If you think that the person you are dealing with is reasonable you might want to begin with a lower price than you might otherwise.
+In contrast, if you believe that the other party will be unreasonable, you might want to begin with a higher price.

 In the end, you’ll need to think about the costs of pursuing your case to trial.
-If the cost likely to be excessive, you might need to consider a larger settlement offer than otherwise.
+If the cost is likely to be excessive, you might need to consider a larger settlement offer than otherwise.
 If the expected cost is lower, you could make an offer lower.

-There is no clear answer to this issue, because it is contingent on the particular circumstances and facts of each instance.
-However, generally speaking it might be appropriate to offer a fair settlement offer if:
+There is no clear answer to this issue because it is contingent on the particular circumstances and facts of each instance.
+However, generally speaking, it might be appropriate to offer a fair settlement offer if:

 Offering a fair settlement will help resolve any dispute without the need for costly and lengthy litigation.
 But it is important to keep in mind that every situation is unique and what is considered an acceptable settlement offer in one situation could not be considered acceptable in another.
-Thus, it’s advised to consult an experienced lawyer prior to making any settlement offer.
+Thus, it’s advised to consult an experienced lawyer before making any settlement offer.

 Offering a fair settlement has many advantages.
 In the first place, it will save you the expense and time of litigation.
-In addition, it may offer some assurance as to the result in your situation.
-Thirdly, it could have a more favorable outcome than going to trial.
-In addition, it could keep relationships between two parties.
+In addition, it may offer some assurance as to the result of your situation.

-In the majority of instances, the advantages of making a fair settlement offer will far outweigh the cost.
 But there are instances where it might not be advantageous to make settlement offers.
 If you have evidence to support your case or if the opposing person has made an unjust request or demand, you might want to go to trial.

 If you’re considering making a settlement offer you must discuss your situation with an experienced lawyer to decide if it will be successful.